Planning

 Settlement boundaries and windfall sites

 Sites based within settlement boundaries will have a much greater chance of planning permission being accepted, saving you time from the outset.
-Naturally, SearchLand has these within our strategic mapping layers.
+Naturally, SearchLland has these within our strategic mapping layers.
 If you haven’t already done so, why not try this out, or get in touch for a demonstration?

-Settlement boundaries will typically contain small sized plots not identified in a local development plan, which may be recognized as potential windfall sites.
+Settlement boundaries will typically contain small sized plots not identified in a local development plan, which may be recognised as potential windfall sites.
 These are then deemed as helping to meet local housing targets – a win for all involved.

 Brownfield land in urban centres